 Glad She Chose Dr. David May and The Richland Hospital

 “When I got pregnant, I wanted to have a bigger hospital like the ones I was accustomed to in the areas I had previously lived in.
-After hearing great things about the doctors at Richland Center however, I immediately called to set up an appointment,” Sarah said.
+After hearing great things about the doctors at Richland Hospital however, I immediately called to set up an appointment,” Sarah said.

 Sarah was introduced to Dr. David May.
 “Upon meeting him, I decided he would make an excellent OB doctor.
 He took the time to find out what I did for work and still asks how my family’s business is every time we are there for a check-up or appointment,” she said.
 “I can ask him any question.
 If he doesn’t know the answer right away, he finds the answer and gets right back to me.”

 Sarah and her husband had their first baby at the Richland Hospital in 2012 and are due to have their second baby in December.
 She said, “When my husband and I went to deliver our first baby, I was amazed at how wonderful the nursing staff was.
 We spent a very long time there during labor and delivery, and they were so kind and accommodating to both of us!
-I knew if we were going to have more children, Richland Hospital and Dr. May would again be our first choice!”
+I knew if we were going to have more children, Richland Hospital and Dr. May would be our first choice again!”